NikolaiLulchev/microservice-sample-demo/README.md

   Detailed API documentation is available in the Authentication Service directory.

-Testing
+## Testing
 To run tests for the microservices, use the following commands:

-shell
-Copy code

-# Run tests for User Service
+### Run tests for User Service

 cd user-service
 mvn test

-# Run tests for Authentication Service
+### Run tests for Authentication Service

 cd auth-service
 mvn test

-Documentation
+## Documentation
 API documentation is generated using Swagger and can be accessed at http://localhost:8080/swagger-ui.html for each microservice.

-Deployment
+## Deployment
 For deployment, we recommend using Docker Compose to orchestrate the microservices and any required dependencies.
 A sample Docker Compose configuration file is provided in the project.

 To deploy the entire application, run:

-shell
-Copy code
 docker-compose up

 For production deployment, consider using container orchestration platforms like Kubernetes.

-Contributing
+## Contributing
 We welcome contributions to enhance this project.
 To contribute, follow these steps:

-Fork the repository.
+1. Fork the repository.
-Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix.
-Make your changes and commit them.
+3. Make your changes and commit them.
-Submit a pull request with a clear description of your changes.
+4. Submit a pull request with a clear description of your changes.

-License
+## License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this project according to the terms of the license.